abett/gpt3-reverse-thesaurus/README.md

 1. Set the Language you want to describe and receive word-explanations in ("Input") and the language you want suggestions in ("Output")

-Just type away!
+2. Just type away!
-(*The submit button unclocks once you've typed 15 characters*)
+(*The submit button unlocks once you've typed 15 characters*)